 It is always better to be safe than sorry: How can someone be angry at you about caring for them?

-Bystanders play an important role in intervening in these instances.
-If you see someone who is getting drunk and another person is supplying them with more alcohol while becoming physically intimate with them (i.e., kissing, groping), you can step up to see if you can intervene in the situation.
+Bystanders play an critical role in intervening in these instances.
+If you see someone who is getting drunk and another person is supplying them with more alcohol while attempting to become physically intimate with them (i.e., kissing, groping), you can step up to see if you can intervene in the situation.

 For more information about bystander intervention, visit Step Up!
 Bystander Intervention.
-Additionally, if you are ever in a situation where you are with someone who has been drinking alcohol, it is best to wait to have sexual intercourse until everyone is sober to ask for or give consent.
+Additionally, if you are ever in a situation where you are with someone who has been drinking alcohol, it is best to wait to have sex until everyone is sober to ask for or give consent.

 For more information on Columbia’s definition of sexual assault and consent, visit the Sexual Respect website.